epoz/shmarql_site/README.md

-# shmarql_site
+# SHMARQL site.

-The documentation for SHMARQL, and what is show on shmarql.com
+The documentation for SHMARQL, and what is shown on shmarql.com